totaljs/jComponent/readme.md

     rewrites `$` char in all attributes [data-component-path] of all injected components according to `data-component-path`.

-    If the URL starts with `!` then the content will downloaded only one time.
+    If the URL starts with `ONCE http://...` then the content will downloaded only one time.
 -->

 <element data-component-bind="" />